 Trust takes time and the best way to build that trust with your audience is to be consistent and to be real.
 Be consistent with your content, if you can only share one blog post per week, then stick to that schedule.
 Don’t share one post one month and then share 10 the next.
 Consistency means your audience knows what to expect from you and when to expect it from you.
 It also means that you can create a blogging schedule, making life easier for yourself.

 The next thing I would suggest when building up trust with your audience is to be real.
 You don’t need to be an expert for your audience to trust you, you just need to be one or two steps ahead of them.
 When you are real your audience will trust you and want to listen to your stories and your advice.

 What type of opt in should I create?

-If you want to grow your self-development blog, then you will need to create an opt in for your email list.
-There are a couple of different opt in you can create as a self-development blogger, you can either create a free resource library, which has a variety of different wordbooks, PDF’s and e-books for your readers, each acting as an adding to your popular blog posts.
-Another option is to have one opt in, which is what I currently have, which will serve your ideal reader, for example my opt in is “A Beginners Guide To Personal Development“.
+If you want to grow your blog, then it’s a good idea to create an opt in for your email list.
+There are a couple of different opt in you can create, you can either create a free resource library, which has a variety of different wordbooks, PDF’s and e-books for your readers, each acting as an add-on to your popular blog posts.
+Another option is to have one opt in which your readers can gain access to once they subscribe to your email list.